werthm/FooAna/README.md

   FAVarParticleA2     : a list of analysis variables for A2 particles
-    FAVarParticleA2KF : a list of analysis variables for A2 particles (kinematic fitting) FAVarHistogram        : a histogram to be filled with analysis variables
+    FAVarParticleA2KF : a list of analysis variables for A2 particles (kinematic fitting) FAVarHistogram        : a histogram to be filled with analysis variables FAVarFiller           : the histogram/tree filler class for analysis variables

 FAUtils               : namespace with utility functions
 ```